petermolnar/wp-extraexif/readme.txt

 * every A. indicates BIG changes.
 * every .B version indicates new features.
 * every ..C indicates bugfixes for A.B version.

+= 1.0 =
+*2017-07-14*

+Complete rewrite to get rid of cache files and to utilize exiftool better, than before.

 = 0.4 =
 *2016-09-07*